Section 115BA , 115BAA , 115BAB of Income Tax Act 1961

 Domestic companies have to pay tax at a specified rate on profit earned in the previous year.

 Generally the tax rate applicable on domestic companies is 30%.
-It is 25% if turnover or gross receipt of the domestic company does not exceed rupees 400 crores in the previous year.
+It is 25% if turnover or gross receipt of the domestic company does not exceed rupees 400 crores in the two years back of financial year in which you are looking for tax rate.

 In addition to above tax rate there are three other sections i.e. Section 115ba, 115baa, 115bab of Income Tax Act 1961.